chr5tphr/zennit/docs/source/how-to/use-rules-composites-and-canonizers.rst

   module types to rules, with a special mapping for the first layer
 * :py:class:`~zennit.composites.NameMapComposite`, which maps module names to rules
+* :py:class:`~zennit.composites.NameLayerMapComposite`, which maps module names to rules, and if no matching module name found, maps module types to rules
+* :py:class:`~zennit.composites.MixedComposite`, which applies the mapping of a list of composites, with matching order being equal to list order

 For example, the built-in :py:class:`~zennit.composites.EpsilonPlus` composite may be written like the following: